CppProgrammer23/CppAdvancedTopic/non-linear algorithms/Readme.md

 This project need to be compiled with -std=c++2a because it uses concepts and a **x86** platform.

+_**The pre-release v1.0 can be found at:**_ https://github.com/CppProgrammer23/CppAdvancedTopic/releases/tag/v1.0-beta

 # **Binary Search Tree**

 The Binary Search Tree is a generic class that can be performed on those types: